IUCV

-Inter User Communication Vehicle (IUCV) is a data transfer mechanism in IBM VM line of operating systems.
+Inter User Communication Vehicle (IUCV) is a data transfer mechanism in IBM's VM line of operating systems.
 It was introduced with VM/SP Release 1 in 1980.

 It allows establishment of point to point communication channels, either between two virtual machines or between a virtual machine and hypervisor services.
 In effect, IUCV provides a form of message-based interaction between virtual machines that anticipated the client/server interaction between network connected physical machines that emerged later on distributed systems.

 IUCV is implemented by CP (the VM hypervisor) and controls all aspects of session establishments, message passing and flow control.

 IUCV basics

 Initializing IUCV

 Before a virtual machine can use the IUCV service, it must first indicate the address of an area within its address space where CP will be able to store information regarding pending information or status.
 Therefore, the DECLARE BUFFER method must be invoked first.

 The IUCV Path

 In IUCV terminology, the session between two end points is called a PATH.
 It is identified at each end by a Path ID which is only relevant to the virtual machine that owns the session end.
 A path is always a connected channel - meaning there are no connectionless paths.